Hampshire Hikes & Historical Sites

 Due to the ongoing COVID-19 pandemic, we may unfortunately need to withdraw a tour that is currently confirmed to operate and we therefore reserve the right to cancel your booking.
 We would always do our utmost to give you plenty of notice should we have to do this.
 Selected elements of this tour, including local attractions and restaurants, may change at late notice.
 Please ensure you have valid insurance cover before you travel.

-This is the longest walk of the week but we will have plenty of rest stops.
-We will walk from the hotel passing near Arkwrights Mill then walk beside the Cromford Canal to the beginning of the High Peak Trail.
-This former railway line was one of the steepest in the country.
-We stop for coffee at the top (Middleton Top) shortly before leaving the Trail and walking north towards the tiny settlement of Ible and the larger village of Bonsall a former mining village, now the home of the ‘Hen Racing World Championship'.
-From Bonsall we descend through woods to Cromford for a chance to have afternoon tea or visit the shops, before returning to the hotel.
+This is a walk through our industrial heritage.
+We will walk from the hotel passing near Arkwright’s Mill then walk beside the Cromford Canal to the beginning of the High Peak Trail.
+This former railway line was one of the steepest in the country and we reach winding sheds where the beam engines can be seen which hauled the trains up the incline.
+We stop for coffee at Middleton Top.
+We continue to a viewpoint at Harborough Rocks and then descend through woods to Cromford before returning to the hotel.

 A minibus will take us to the pretty village of Hartington where you will have time to look around before crossing the fields to the famous River Dove, which marks the border between Derbyshire and Staffordshire.
-We will walk in both counties as we make our way through Wolfcote Dale to the junction with Biggin Dale and on towards Milldale for lunch.
-Whilst we stay beside the Dove after lunch, we enjoy a complete change of scenery as we pass caves and rocks with interesting names until we reach Lovers Leap from where we descend to cross the famous stepping stones and make our way across to Ilam Hall, a National Trust property offering refreshments and souvenirs.
+We will walk in both counties as we climb through the well named Narrowdale to the pretty village of Alstonefield.
+Then back down to the valley of the Dove at Milldale for lunch.
+We stay beside the Dove after lunch, and enjoy a complete change of scenery as we pass caves and rocks with interesting names until we reach Lovers Leap from where we descend to cross the famous stepping stones and make our way across to Ilam Hall, a National Trust property offering refreshments.
 We then return to the hotel by minibus.

 Independent departure from the New Bath Hotel and Spa after breakfast.
 Check out is by 11am.
 We hope you have had an enjoyable holiday and look forward to welcoming you on another soon.